 The Program leads to the granting of a Certificate in Alternative Dispute Resolution.
 Students gain an initial familiarity with the broadly recognized formal procedures of alternative dispute resolution through introductory courses in negotiation, mediation, and arbitration that are designed to enhance skills as well as convey doctrine.
 Students then further their study through doctrinal and clinical opportunities in deal negotiation, conflict negotiation, domestic and international mediation and arbitration, court-annexed ADR, cross-cultural negotiation, and area-specific dispute resolution regimes such as employment, securities, and family law dispute resolution.
 A focused externship program will afford students opportunities to observe and participate in actual arbitration and mediation procedures and to develop professional contacts in the field.

-Students enrolling in the Program are required to take four introductory courses, and one other course of their choice.
-Experiential courses are noted by (*).
+Students seeking a certificate in the Program are expected to take three introductory courses, and one other course of their choice.

-- One Mediation Course: Mediation Clinic (3 credits)* or Mediation and Conflict Management (3 credits)
+- One Mediation Course: Mediation Clinic (3 credits)* or Commercial Mediation Workshop (3 credits)*

-- One Arbitration Course: Domestic Arbitration (2 or 3 credits) or International Commercial Dispute Resolution (2 credits)
+- One Arbitration Course: Domestic Arbitration (2 credits)*, Securities Arbitration Clinic (6 credits)* or International Arbitration (2 credits)

-In addition to completing one course from each bullet above in the “Introductory Required Course” segment, students must take one elective course to complete the program.
-Any of the courses noted above that were not applied to the “Introductory Required Course” segment of the program, or any of the courses listed below, may be completed to fulfill the “Subsequent Elective Course” segment.
+In addition to completing three courses from the four bullet above in the “Introductory Course” segment, students are expected take one elective course to earn a certificate.
+Any of the courses noted above that were not applied to the “Introductory Course” segment of the program, or any of the courses listed below, may be completed to fulfill the “Subsequent Elective Course” segment.

 - Dispute Resolution Team (Co-Curricular) (2 credits)*